Rona the Ribbiter

 I believe in ghosts.
 However, my husband is a true skeptic which made our trip to Gettysburg, Pennsylvania that much more entertaining.

-This last August, my parents came to visit.
+Some time back, my parents came to visit.
 Since none of us had ever been to Gettysburg before, and it was only a short 7-hour drive from my house, we decided to pack up the car and hit the road.
 No one expected what we’d find when we got there.

 The Hotel